How Suburbs Can Accommodate Cyclists

 That's easiest to accomplish in subdivisions that haven't been built yet, but existing developments must also be retrofitted to accommodate cyclists to produce the connectivity that's essential to a viable bicycle infrastructure.

 Ryan McGreal, the editor of Raise the Hammer, lives in Hamilton with his family and works as a programmer, writer and consultant.
 Ryan volunteers with Hamilton Light Rail, a citizen group dedicated to bringing light rail transit to Hamilton.
-Several of his essays have been published in the Hamilton Spectator, and he occasionally blogged for OpenFile Hamilton.
-Ryan also maintains a personal website and has been known to post passing thoughts on twitter.
+Ryan wrote a city affairs column in Hamilton Magazine, and several of his articles have been published in the Hamilton Spectator.
+His articles have also been published in The Walrus, HuffPost and Behind the Numbers.
+He maintains a personal website, has been known to share passing thoughts on Twitter and Facebook, and posts the occasional cat photo on Instagram.

 0 Comments